 Because the body may also be producing its own insulin, some patients may feel hunger for carbohydrates.
 If they do, they should take carbohydrates and check their blood sugar.

-Most patients report a very sound night’s sleep as APT reestablishes the circadian rhythm of blood pressures.
+Most patients report a very sound night’s sleep as MII reestablishes the circadian rhythm of blood pressures.

 Patients report a general sense of well-being after 3-5 treatments.